eHealthAfrica/aether/documentation/try/walkthrough-connect.md

 - we set up a local instance of CKAN
 - we ran the Aether CKAN Consumer, learned a little about how it’s configured, and saw how it feeds data to CKAN

-In the next step, we’re going to learn about Gather, and we’ll add it to this project so that we can use ODK Collect to conduct the Microcensus.